boehmec/BLE_NeoPixel_ControlBox/README.md

 ### This is a small project for underground LED for my electric mountainboard.

 Use e.g. NRF connect on your phone to send the commands to the published BLE service.
 Search for the device with name "BLE NeoPixel Board Control".
-Connect
+Connect.

 You can use it also for other stuff.

+## VSCode vs Arduino

+I startetd coding with Arduino IDE but found it to be very cumbersome the bigger the projects get.
+Thats why I switch more and more projects I make over to VSCode.

 ## 3D files to print